MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 2. Select **Your Surface** to view details about the device, including the current UEFI version.

    - If the UEFI version is *694.2938.768.0* or later, proceed to create the SEMM package for OS migration.
-   - If the version is older, update the UEFI using one of the methods below.
+   - If the version is older, update the UEFI using one of the following methods.

 #### Update UEFI via Windows Update